KHKANG36/Lane-Lines-Finding-Project/README.md

 ## About the Project

-In my pipeline, I converted the images to grayscale initially.
-Then, I smoothed the converted image to reduce unnecessary noise.
-After that, I acquired x,y coordinates of image edges by applying "Canny edge detection" algorithm.
-To apply better region of interests, I analyzed the location of lane-lines for all the images/videos and found optimal 4 vertices based on the height and width information of the images.
-In order to draw a single line on the left and right lanes, I implemented the draw_lines() function followed by below steps.
-1) I separated left and right lane-lines based on the slope of edge-detected lines.
-If slope > 0, we can guess it right lane.
-Otherwise, if slope < 0, we can guess it left lane.
-However, if the value of slope is too small, it might not be a lane-line and might be wrong-detected information.
-Therefore, I used "0.3" value for lane judgement to increase the correctness.
-2) I set Y_max height of the image and found Y_min by comparing all y values.
-3) I calculated average slope and average y-intercept of left and right lane each.
-4) Based on all information (average slope, y_min, y_max and average y-intercept), I was able to find the x_min, x_max value as well.
-5) I Drawed the straight-line with x_min, y_min, x_max, y_max.
+To detect the lane line and draw line on the image/video, below steps was implemented:

+1. Convert the images to grayscale
+2. Smooth the converted image to reduce unnecessary noise
+3. Acquire x,y coordinates of image edges by applying "Canny edge detection" algorithm
+4. Apply trapezoid region of interests(ROI) to remove unnecessary image parts
+5. Draw a single line on the detected left and right lanes (Refer to algorithm of draw_lines() function)

 This is the result of the pipeline on the image:
 ![Test image](https://github.com/KHKANG36/Lane-Lines-Finding-Project/blob/master/examples/Test_image1.png)

-## Discussion
+## Discussion/Issues

-1)Potential shortcoming would be the accuracy of the region of interets.
-Location of the lane could be different with vehicle location or road environment/curve.
-So, it is inevitable that there should be an error of region of interests even though the location of fixed camera is almost same.
-We should come up with algorithms which can adopt the region of interest to different image/video intelligently.
-2)Another shortcoming could be the accuracy of average slope and average y-intercept.
-Averaging would not be optimal solution to estimate the optimal slope and y-intercept.
-So, I tried to optimize the values by using "GradientDecentOptimizer" with tensorflow library.
-Even though it does not work well, eventually learning based regression algorithm would be useful for this project.
-3)The parameter selection for Canny & Hough algorithm was not perfect.
-4) When it comes to last "challenge" video, my pipeline didn't work well.
-The drawed line was not stable because of the sharply curved lane images in video clip.
+1. Accuracy of the region of interests.
+How can adopt the region of interest to different image/video intelligently?
+2. The optimal parameter selection for Canny edge detection & Hough algorithm
+3. Unstable lane line for "challengable" video which has sharp curve, lots of shadow, road pavement and so on.